-It’s very important to ask for help if you or someone you know self-harm.
-Talk to an adult you trust such as a parent, relative, guidance counselor, or your health care provider.
+It’s very important to ask for help if you or someone you know self-harms.
+Talk to an adult you trust, such as a parent, relative, guidance counselor or your health care provider.
 Friends can be very supportive, but it is important that you tell an adult too.

 When you talk to a trusted adult, tell them you have been self-harming, and that you want to stop.
 Ask them for support, and ask them to help you find resources and make a plan for stopping.

 Yes, you can stop.
 Stopping self-harm can be like quitting drugs or alcohol.
 It’s challenging, but with support, resources, and a good plan, you can do it!
 You can find healthier ways to handle your intense feelings, and you can learn to take good care of yourself.

 Deciding to stop self-harming is a decision that you will have to make for yourself—but it is a lot easier with the support of family, friends, and a health care provider.

 How do I stop hurting myself in the moment?

 It’s important to find ways to soothe or focus yourself when you feel like self-harming.
 Make a list of non-harmful things that help you feel relaxed and real, such as listening to music, doing something physical, meditating, drawing, or reading.
 Keep this list where you can see it so when you feel like hurting yourself you will have other options and you can choose to do something else.